Skip to content

 • Visibility over first orders, repeat orders and accounts needing help.

-• Cleaner product, price and delivery context than manual messages.
+• Cleaner product, price and delivery details than manual messages.

 • A way to keep web ordering available for customers who do not buy mainly from phones.